 Module code: THE3039

 This module will explore the interconnection between concepts of immersive performance and forms of participation in a theatrical experience.
-It will emphasise active exploration of the practices by which participation is facilitated.
-Students will also examine the structure and form of a variety of immersive performances.
-The teaching of this module will be workshop-based.
+It will emphasise active exploration of the practices by which participation is facilitated and will look both at and beyond the Eurocentric immersive genre to explore practice by a diverse range of artists and practitioners.

 Guildford School of Acting

 SHAUGHNESSY Robert (GSA)

 Number of Credits: 15

 JACs code: W440

 Overall student workload

 The module will begin with an intensive workshop series of 4 hours weekly for 5 weeks, followed by a series of practical sessions (2 hours studio time per week) developing a performance demonstration.